Adamruns/CPSC3120Program1/README.md

 As we have seen in class, a dynamic table is an array that automatically resize itself when it gets full.
 This can be implemented by combining two simple functions, `insert` and `resize`.

 * Header file - Start from `DynamicTable.h`, and implement the constructor and destructor of the table.
-This are the functions called when you create a new Dynamic Table or when you don't need it anymore.
+These are the functions called when you create a new Dynamic Table or when you don't need it anymore.

 * Implementation - Now implement the two functions insert and resize in `DynamicTable.cpp`.
 You have two methods for resizing the array.
 The objective of this assignment is to compare these two methods: